 Bring your students to the Oregon Zoo for an outdoor adventure that will ignite their imagination and build on classroom learning.
 The information on this page is designed to make the best experiences for you, your chaperones, and your students.

 Follow the steps below to schedule your field trip experience.
 If you have questions, please contact 503-226-1567 for further assistance or view our FAQs.

 Ensure that your group meets all of the school group rate criteria and qualifies for the school group rate.

 - Any accredited public or private school, preschool through 12th grade; state-registered daycare; college or university; or homeschool group from Oregon or Washington

-- Admission for the group is purchased at least two weeks in advance of your chosen date
+- Visit is scheduled at least two weeks in advance of your chosen date

 - Minimum group size is nine participants

-- Maintain a minimum ratio of 1 adult chaperone for every eight students.
-Please note that chaperone admissions must be purchased at the same time as the student school group admissions.
-Membership benefits can not be applied to school group admission.
+- Purchase and maintain a minimum ratio of 1 adult chaperone for every eight students.
+Membership benefits can not be applied to school group admission

 - Commit to chaperoning students at all times while on the zoo grounds